Lane Thomas Preview, Player Props: Nationals vs. Braves

-Lane Thomas -- .175 average over his past 10 games -- will be in action for the Washington Nationals versus the Atlanta Braves, with Spencer Strider on the mound, on September 30 at 7:20 PM ET.
+The Washington Nationals, including Lane Thomas (.146 batting average in his past 10 games), battle starter Dylan Dodd and the Atlanta Braves at Truist Park, Sunday at 3:10 PM ET.

-He hit a home run while going 1-for-5 in his last game against the Braves.
+He had a hitless performance in his previous game (0-for-5) against the Braves.

 Sportsbook Promo Codes